Auctions: Bidding Your Way to Riches

-5 things NOT to do at a Real Auction
+What NOT to do at a Live Auction

 Your introduction to the speed and rhythm of the auctioneer’s chant will have you reeling in disbelief, and unfortunately no two auctioneers have the same chant.
 The chant, a mixture of filler words and prices, is used to build up excitement and is non-stop.
 It is the non-stop part that will have you bidding against yourself.

 Potential bidders must have a number.
 They are allocated the number when they present an official means of identification when entering the hall.
-The numbers, and in some cases catalogues, cost a nominal $1.00.
 Without that number you can wave to your heart’s content, jump up and down, do somersaults, sneeze or exercise your tic, but you won’t be able to bid on anything, so pop a headache pill and relax as you assimilate the speed of the chant.

 Never heard of a Dutch auction?
 Imagine you are the auctioneer, and as well as becoming hoarse, you are becoming tired.
 Your customers are all beginning to leave and if you don't auction off what's left, you will have to clear the hall by yourself.
 That's when you decide it is time for a Dutch auction.